-These regulations apply to the education, exams and examinations of the Master of Science programmes in Biobased Materials (BBM), hereinafter referred to as: 'the BBM programme' and in Systems Biology (MSB), hereinafter referred to as: 'the MSB programme', and to all students who are registered within the programme.
+These regulations apply to the education, exams and examinations of the Master of Science programmes in Biobased Materials (BBM), hereinafter referred to as: 'the BBM programme', in Systems Biology (MSB), hereinafter referred to as: 'the MSB programme', and in Imaging and Engineering, hereinafter referred to as: 'the MIE programme' and to all students who are registered within the programme.

-The programme is provided by Maastricht University's Faculty of Science and Engineering, hereinafter referred to as: 'the faculty'.
+The programmes are provided by Maastricht University's Faculty of Science and Engineering, hereinafter referred to as: 'the faculty'.

 The regulations were adopted by the Faculty Board after advice and consent of the Educational Programme Committees and in consultation with and after consent from the Faculty Council.
-These regulations apply to all students enrolled in the academic year of 2020-2021.
+These regulations apply to all students enrolled in the academic year of 2022-2023.